-Mr. John Czernis is an Executive Vice President at the Institute for Intergovernmental Research (IIR).
+Mr. John Czernis is the President and Chief Executive Officer at the Institute for Intergovernmental Research (IIR).
 In this capacity, he oversees the Training, Information Sharing, and Multimedia departments within the company.
 Mr. Czernis is responsible for directing the development, coordination, and delivery of numerous national training and technical assistance programs designed for criminal justice personnel, as well as providing oversight to the groups that support the criminal justice community with critical information sharing efforts while ensuring the protection of citizens’ privacy, civil rights, and civil liberties.

 Some of the programs and projects under Mr. Czernis’s management include the Preventing Violence Against Law Enforcement and Ensuring Officer Resilience and Survivability (VALOR) Initiative, the State and Local Anti-Terrorism Training (SLATT) Program, the Center for Task Force Training (CenTF) Program, the Center for Task Force Leadership and Integrity (CTFLI), the Methamphetamine Technical Assistance Program, the Global Justice Information Sharing Initiative, the Criminal Intelligence Coordinating Council, the Law Enforcement National Data Exchange, the Regional Information Sharing Systems (RISS) Program, the Information Sharing Environment (ISE) Privacy Guidelines Implementation Support Project, the Fusion Center Technical Assistance Program and Services, and the Nationwide Suspicious Activity Reporting (SAR) Initiative (NSI).